 Lana deals with racism, Archer is too busy dealing with trauma to be there for her.
 Lana gets arrested at the end of the episode and Archer has gotten over his trauma, but he still makes fun of her.
 The episode ends on a joke.
 And the joke is that she’s stuck in prison and Archer won’t even put money in her account so she can go to the canteen.

-Because, yes, fuck your black baby mama.
+Because, yes, forget your black baby mama.
 Who cares.
 Let her stay in jail.
 That’s hilarious!
+Abusing your marginalized loved ones is great!

 It’s even funnier when you realize she was arrested by a cop played by Keegan Michael Key, who clearly pulls her over for driving while black even though he is also black.